-If you have read my earlier experience of moving to WpEngine, I mentioned why I decided to pay $250/month for hosting.
-One of the best feature of WPEngine is, it takes a daily backup of users WordPress blog, and if anything goes wrong, you can restore it.
-Today, I was working on normal optimization of the blog, and I used WP-optimize plugin to optimize my database.
+If you have read my earlier experience of moving to WPEngine, I mentioned why I decided to pay $450/month for hosting.
+One of the best features of WPEngine is, it takes a daily backup of users WordPress blog, and if anything goes wrong, you can restore it.
+Today, I was working on a normal optimization of the blog, and I used WP-optimize plugin to optimize my database.

 As soon as I finished optimizing my database tables, and I opened my blog homepage: It was all blank.
-All posts where gone, but I knew this is one common error in database, and it could easily be fixed by repairing the database.
-I installed WP Db-manager plugin, and repaired my blog database.
-I again checked database, and all the tables were there, but Wp_posts table was showing 0.
+All posts were gone, but I knew this is one common error in the database, and it could easily be fixed by repairing the database.
+I installed WP Db-manager plugin and repaired my blog database.
+I again checked the database, and all the tables were there, but wp_posts table was showing 0.

 I checked the error log file from WPEngine dashboard, and it showed me this error:

 WordPress database error Table './wp_shoutmeloud/wp_posts' is marked as crashed and last (automatic?) repair failed for query SELECT wp_posts.* FROM wp_posts

 So, Apparently one of my table in WordPress is crashed, which is responsible for storing all my posts, and now automatic repair was also not working.
 I searched for the solution at WordPress forums, and few blogs and all suggested me to repair the database table via PHPMyAdmin.
 I quickly installed